Lriego/BES-analysis/README.md

 ./bes_analysis.sh -s align -i INPUT.file -g GENOME.fasta -m METHOD
 ```

-The script has the ability to align the BESs sequences (or any other sequences) using one of the five available aligning programs.
-These are BLAST, MEGABLAST, BLAT, NUCMER, and BOWTIE2.
-For that, you only need to subsititue method in the `-m` argument for 'BLAST', 'MEGA', 'BLAT', 'NUC' or 'BOW', respectively.
+The script has the ability to align the BESs sequences (or any other sequences) using one of the available aligning programs.
+These are BLAST, MEGABLAST, BLAT, NUCMER, BOWTIE, BOWTIE2, and BWA.
+For that, you only need to subsititue method in the `-m` argument for 'BLAST', 'MEGA', 'BLAT', 'NUC', 'BOW', 'BOW2', or 'BWA', respectively.
 For example:

 ```bash
 ./bes_analysis.sh -s align -i INPUT.file -g GENOME.fasta -m BLAST